Five including software engineer arrested over two days for peddling meth in Chennai

 CHENNAI: The city police arrested a five-member gang including a software engineer over the course of two days for possession and distribution of methamphetamine.

-The police seized 59 grams of meth and cash Rs 30,000 from them, according to a Daily Thanthi report.
+The police identified the accused as Sunil, a private company employee from Bengaluru, Victor Vade, a resident of Senegal, and Pushpendra Singh, a car driver from Rajasthan.
+The police seized 59 grams of meth and cash of Rs 30,000 from them.

-It later came to light that the cops has picked up Naibul, a software engineer and Nirmal, a private company employee, who had come to peddle meth near the West Mambalam station on Saturday.
+Later, it came to light that the police had picked up Naibul, a software engineer, and Nirmal, a private company employee who had come near the West Mambalam station to peddle meth, on Saturday.